stfc/PSyclone/tutorial/training/users/lfric/README.md

     END DO
     !$omp end parallel do

+The optional task might print out:

+    Kernel executed by thread            1  of            3  using indices           16  -           20
+    Kernel executed by thread            1  of            3  using indices           21  -           25
+    Kernel executed by thread            1  of            3  using indices           26  -           30
+    Kernel executed by thread            0  of            3  using indices            1  -            5
+    Kernel executed by thread            0  of            3  using indices            6  -           10
+    Kernel executed by thread            0  of            3  using indices           11  -           15
+    Kernel executed by thread            2  of            3  using indices           31  -           35
+    Kernel executed by thread            2  of            3  using indices           36  -           40
+    Kernel executed by thread            2  of            3  using indices           41  -           45

+A column is internally a section of a 1D-array.
+You can see in the output above that one column starts at index 16 and ends at index 20 etc.

 ## Explanation for MPI and OpenMP
 Implementing hybrid parallelism is easy once a script was written to add the required OpenMP statements.